quark-bits/quark-bits.github.io/docs/randoms/homebrew.md

     $ cd <project_directory>
     $ jenv local openjdk64-1.8.0.212

-    // This will set openjdk64-1.8.0.212 as java version for this specific project.
+    // This will set openjdk64-1.8.0.212 as java version for this specific project_directory(per directory)

+    $ jenv shell 1.8.0.212
+    // Configure java for shell instance